-If the option of diagnosing VPN connection problems using the mGuard logging function is too impractical or insufficient, select this option.
-This may be the case if the following conditions apply:

-- In certain application environments, e.g., when the mGuard is "operated" by means of a machine controller via the CMD contact (only for FL MGUARD RS4000/RS2000, TC MGUARD RS4000/RS2000 3G, TC MGUARD RS4000/RS2000 4G, FL MGUARD RS4004/RS2005, and FL MGUARD RS, FL MGUARD GT/GT), the option for a user to view the mGuard log file via the web-based user interface of the mGuard may not be available at all. - When used remotely, it is possible that a VPN connection error can only be diagnosed after the mGuard is temporarily disconnected from its power source - which causes all the log entries to be deleted. - The relevant log entries of the mGuard that could be useful may be deleted because the mGuard regularly deletes older log entries on account of its limited memory capacity. - If an mGuard is being used as the central VPN peer, e.g., in a remote maintenance center as the gateway for the VPN connections of numerous machines, the messages regarding activity on the various VPN connections are logged in the same data stream.
+IPsec VPN >> Global >> Options [] Archive diagnostic Function deactivated (default) messages for VPN connections If errors occur when establishing VPN connections, the mGuard logging function can be used to find the source of the error based on corresponding entries (see Logging >> Browse Local Logs menu item).
+This option for error diagnostics is used as standard.
+If it is sufficient, you can deactivate the function at this point.
+Function activated If the option of diagnosing VPN connection problems using the mGuard logging function is too impractical or insufficient, select this option.
+This may be the case if the following conditions apply: In certain application environments, e.g., when the mGuard is "operated" by means of a machine controller via the CMD contact (only for FL MGUARD RS4000/RS2000, TC MGUARD RS4000/RS2000 3G, TC MGUARD RS4000/RS2000 4G, FL MGUARD RS4004/RS2005, and FL MGUARD RS, FL MGUARD GT/GT), the option for a user to view the mGuard log file via the web-based user interface of the mGuard may not be available at all.
+When used remotely, it is possible that a VPN connection error can only be diagnosed after the mGuard is tempo- rarily disconnected from its power source - which causes all the log entries to be deleted.
+The relevant log entries of the mGuard that could be use- ful may be deleted because the mGuard regularly deletes older log entries on account of its limited memory capaci- ty.
+If an mGuard is being used as the central VPN peer, e.g., in a remote maintenance center as the gateway for the VPN connections of numerous machines, the mes- sages regarding activity on the various VPN connections are logged in the same data stream.
 The resulting logging volume makes it time-consuming to find the information relevant to one error.

-IPsec VPN >> Global >> Options [...]

-After archiving is enabled, relevant log entries about the operations involved in establishing VPN connections are archived in the non-volatile memory of the mGuard if the connections are established as follows:

-- Via the CMD contact - Via text message - Via the "Start" icon on the web interface - Via the CGI interface nph-vpn.cgi using the "synup" command (see application note: "How to use the CGI Interface").
-(Application notes are available in the download area of phoenixcontact.net/products.) - Archived log entries are not affected by a restart.
+IPsec VPN >> Global >> Option ons [] After archiving is enabled, relevant log entries about the operations involved in establishing VPN connections are archived in the non-volatile memory of the mGuard if the connections are established as follows: Via the CMD contact Via the CMD contact Via the "Start" icon on the web interface Via the CGI interface nph-vpn.cgi using the "synup" command (see application note: "How to use the CGI Interface").
+(Application notes are available in the download area of phoenixcontact.net/products.)
+Archived log entries are not affected by a restart.
 They can be downloaded as part of the support snapshot (Hardware menu item).
 A snapshot provides your supplier's support team with additional options for more efficient troubleshooting than would be possible without archiving.

-Archive diagnostic messages only upon failure

-(Only when Archiving is activated)

-If only log entries generated for failed connection attempts are to be archived, activate the function.

-When the function is deactivated, all log entries will be archived.
+Archive diagnostic messages only upon failure (Only when Archiving is acti- vated) If only log entries generated for failed connection attempts are to be archived, activate the function.
+When the function is deactivated, all log entries will be ar- chived.